Invitation to Play

 We are not punished for “our” sins; but, rather, “by” them.

-Wayward thoughts and errant beliefs, which lead to actions that create negative circumstances, eventually lead to suffering that causes us to change within and realign with our higher ideals.
+Wayward thoughts and beliefs, which lead to actions that create negative circumstances, eventually lead to suffering that causes us to change within and realign with higher ideals.
 God’s system, which is founded upon goodness, was never intended to work against Itself.
 It functions as a metaphysical mirror that reflects the nature of our thoughts and beliefs.
 Negative circumstances indicate that we have gone astray.
-We are, thereby, guided to turn our attention toward God and raise the quality of our thoughts.
-It is absolutely true that when we turn our attention to God every aspect of our life improves.
+We’re, thereby, guided to turn our attention toward God and raise the quality of our thoughts.
+It’s absolutely true that when we turn our attention to God every aspect of our life improves.

 Without knowledge of true Self, it’s impossible for us to knowingly express Its inherent nature.
-Such would be akin to requesting that we use a tool that we didn’t realize we possessed.
+Such would be akin to requesting that we use a tool that we didn’t know we possessed.
 The atrocities that we witness, and also our lesser sins, are not caused by an apparently Godless Universe.
 Such conditions arise due to humankind’s ignorance of its origin.
-Fortunately, one divine spark can ignite a blaze within the masses.
-When the majority of us realize That which we truly are, the quality of our world will improve dramatically.
-It’s law.
+Fortunately, every divine spark that recognizes its true nature can ignite a blaze within the masses.

 Dare to dream (and care for one another).